slashman/circular/README.md

 ## API Reference

-Pending, check tests.js for the very easy to use examples.
+Check out the tutorial (tutorial.html) or tests.js for the very easy to use examples.

 ## Tests